webstah/dkp-gist/README.md

 # dkp_cifar10
-This repository is a convolutional implementation of the Direct Kolen Pollack method, as well as Direct Feedback Alignment, using PyTorch.
+This repository is an implementation of the Direct Kolen Pollack method, as well as Direct Feedback Alignment, using PyTorch into a convolutional network.
 DKP is a combination of the two alternative credit assignment learning algorithms Direct Feedback Alignment(DFA) and the Kolen Pollack(KP) method as proposed by Akrout et al.

 main.py usage example:
 ```